chzbrgr71/container-hackfest/challenges/challenge11-rbac.md

     },
     ```

-4. Run acs-engine with above json to create ARM template.
+4. Run acs-engine with above json to create ARM template
-5. Deploy ARM template into Azure
+5. Deploy ARM template into Azure (in _output directory)
 6. Create a ClusterRoleBinding for admin and read-only access
 7. Test RBAC with kubectl